Our 5-Step Decorating Process

 Step 2: Pressure Washing & Surface Cleaning

 All exterior surfaces are pressure washed using a professional Kärcher unit to blast away years of accumulated dirt, grime, moss, and loose material.
-For surfaces with persistent algae or green biological growth — a common problem on north-facing Hertfordshire elevations — we apply a specialist anti-fungal biocidal wash and allow it to dwell before rinsing.
+For surfaces with persistent algae or green biological growth — a common problem on north-facing elevations across Hitchin and Stevenage — we apply a specialist anti-fungal biocidal wash and allow it to dwell before rinsing.
 This kills spores at the root, preventing regrowth beneath the new paint film.
 Surfaces are then left to dry thoroughly before any coatings are applied.

 Step 3: Timber Repairs & Rot Treatment